 You may not be in a position to negotiate the next Nuclear Arms Treaty, but sharpening your negotiation skills makes good sense no matter what business you’re in.
 Negotiating is an art and some people are a lot better at it than others.
 But that doesn’t mean you shouldn’t work on it and practice to improve your skill.

-There are numerous reasons for conflicts in the work place and often managers are put in a position to be mediators.
+There are numerous reasons for conflicts in the work place and often managers are put in a.

 Employees can be upset because of: